dj311/data-science-toolbox-1/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://beta.mybinder.org/v2/gh/dj311/data-science-toolbox-1/master)

+## Assessment
+Along with the working documents in this repo, the final team report can be found at [./report.ipynb](./report.ipynb).
+This can be run locally (after following the instructions under [Python Setup](#python-setup)) or in a temporary [Binder](https://mybinder.org/) notebook using the "Launch Binder" button above.

+The final report does not have the cell outputs included.
+Selecting `Kernel > Restart 7 Run All` in the notebook menu should generate the final document.

 ## Research
 A summary/working document of research can be found in [./research.md](./research.md).

 ## Python Setup
 Requires a working Python 3 installation (tested with 3.6.5).
 Given that, the following steps will setup a virtual environment with all the right bits: